Other than for brewing tastefully sweet tea, chrysanthemum also has a big reputation off the coffee table.

 Legends of the chrysanthemum

 Famous Chinese poets actually described the chrysanthemum positively in their work.
-All calling on it’s positive attribute.
+All calling on it’s positive attributes.

 In some parts of China, a grasshopper resting on chrysanthemum expresses the promotion to a high ranking government official.
 The same meaning is observed when the plant with paired with cicada.